Bruceiplol/Codecademy/Full-Stack Engineer Career Path/Back-End Development/Designing Relational Databases/Populate Own Database/Data Schema and Relationships note.md

 - recipe table: id (primary key), name, ...
 - ingredient table: id(primary key), name, ...
 - recipes_ingredients table (third cross-reference): recipe_id (foreign key referencing recipe table id), ingredient_id (foreign key referencing ingredient table id)

+---
+## Entity Relationship Diagram
+- An Entity Relationship Diagram (ERD) is a method of diagramming a database with a little more description put into it to allow a designer to better understand the database and the relationships between the tables.
+- items:
+  - Entities: rectangles, indicate the table’s name.
+  - Attributes: oval, the individual columns that will be found within that table or entity.
+  - Actions: diamonds, describe the relationships between different entities.
+For instance, if we have two entities, a Customer and a Credit Card that are both connected, we can put an action in between those two that says “has” to show the designer that a Customer has a Credit Card.
+  - Connecting Lines: show the connection between each entity, action, and attribute.